 As Chapin and Tuscany were completing their application and paying the $82 fee, Tim Tuscany, a large man with a close-trimmed gray beard, hurried into the room and embraced his brother.
 “I’m excited for these two,” he said, beaming.
 “They’ve been together a long time.
 If anybody deserves it, these guys do.”

 Tim gently squeezed Rick’s shoulder and, in an older-brother-type voice, suggested: “Maybe you should take off your hat.”
-Rick pulled off his cap, unleashing a tangle of long, curly back hair.
-Tim tried to smooth out the mop with his hand.
+Rick pulled off his cap, unleashing a mop of long, curly back hair.
+Tim tried to smooth out the tangles with his fingers.
 He studied his brother for a moment.
 “You know what?
 Wear the hat.”

-Finally, about 10:15, City Assessor Mabel Teng, a petite, pert woman dressed in a sky-blue velour jacket and a blue ribbed turtleneck set off by a strand of white pearls, introduced herself.
+Finally, about 10:15, City Assessor Mabel Teng, a petite woman dressed in a sky-blue velour jacket and a blue ribbed turtleneck set off by a strand of white pearls, introduced herself.

 “How do you feel?” she asked.

 “Nervous,” Chapin admitted with a sheepish grin.

 “Almost done.
 I know you can’t wait till your honeymoon,” Teng said with a conspiratorial grim.
 “Where are you going after this?”

 “Back to the hotel to take a shower,” Chapin said.